NVEGroschopp/Automated-Temp-Tester-PMDC/README.md

 # Automated Temperature Tester PMDC

 ## Overview
-The Automated Temperature Tester PMDC project utilizes an Arduino Nano 33 BLE, a K-Type Thermocouple, a Max6675.h Breakout Board, a slip ring, and a 3D printed fixture.
+The Automated Temperature Tester PMDC project utilizes an Arduino Nano 33 BLE, a K-Type Thermocouple, a Max6675 Breakout Board, a slip ring, and 3D printed fixtures.
 This document serves as a comprehensive guide for assembly, wiring, and usage of the automated temperature test labview program.

 ## Components
 - Arduino Nano 33 BLE